Skip to main content

 “What happened to you?”
 “Me?
 Nothing.”
 He lied.

-“I know both of you since childhood.
-Don't lie to me..”
+“I have known both of you since childhood.
+Don't lie to me.”
 She stood staring at his silent glare before walking away.

 After the wedding, Jaivanta Bai did the aarti to welcome the bride.